-NCERT textbook contains plenty of questions in it, intended for the students to solve and practice.
-To score high marks in the Class 8 board examination, solving and practicing the NCERT solutions for Class 8 Maths is a must.
+The NCERT textbook contains plenty of questions in it, intended for the students to solve and practise.
+To score high marks in the Class 8 board examination, solving and practising the NCERT solutions for Class 8 Maths is a must.

 Access other exercise solutions of Class 8 Maths Chapter 5- Data Handling

 Exercise 5.2 Solutions 5 Questions (3 Long Answer Questions, 2 Short Answer Questions)